osmond/kaymaria/README.md

 The Timeline page shows recent care events with filters for plant and event type, supports infinite scroll, and displays skeleton placeholders while loading.

+The Insights page visualizes completed and overdue tasks and new plants over a selectable date range with summary cards and a line chart.

 The My Plants view listens to Supabase real-time updates so changes from other sessions appear automatically, shows skeleton cards while plant data loads, and displays a friendly empty state when you haven't added any plants yet.

 Authenticated sessions also use a Supabase-backed `/api/sync` endpoint to persist and fetch user data across devices.